ntsum/Sprint-Challenge--Testing/README.md

   }
   ```

-- [] In the route handler, validate that the required fields are included inside the body.
+- [x] In the route handler, validate that the required fields are included inside the body.
 If the information is incomplete, return a `422` status code.
-- [] Write tests to verify that the endpoint returns the correct HTTP status code when receiving correct and incorrect game data.
+- [x] Write tests to verify that the endpoint returns the correct HTTP status code when receiving correct and incorrect game data.

 ### GET /games

-- [] The `GET /games` endpoint should return the list of games and HTTP status code 200.
+- [x] The `GET /games` endpoint should return the list of games and HTTP status code 200.
-- [ ] Write a test to make sure this endpoint always returns an array, even if there are no games stored.
+- [x] Write a test to make sure this endpoint always returns an array, even if there are no games stored.
 If there are no games to return, the endpoint should return an empty array.

-## Stretch Problems

-The following exercises are optional, but we suggest that you tackle them if you finish the MVP early.

-- Validate that the game `title` is unique.
-If the client tries to create a duplicate game, return a status code 405 (Not Allowed).
-Write a test that checks for this.
-- Add an `id` property to the game schema and write code in the server to increment it automatically.
-After implementing this functionality work on the following:
-  - Write a `GET /games/:id` endpoint that returns the information about a single game.
-Respond with a 404 status code when a game is not found for the provided `id`.
-Add the corresponding tests for it.
-  - Add a `DELETE /games/:id` endpoint that can remove the corresponding game.
-If the game does not exist return a 404 status code.
-Write tests for this endpoint.

-**Remember you can use any resources you want to solve these problems, but avoid copying/pasting solutions you've previously written.
-Also if you don't finish all of the challenges, that's fine!
-Just do what you can and submit your challenges in the end!
-HAVE FUN!**